-PTDA Foundation now accepting nominations for 2023 leadership awards
+PTDA Foundation now accepting nominations for 2023 Leadership Awards

 The award is presented annually when merited.
 Nominations will be accepted through June 9, 2023.
 Award criteria can be found at ptda.org/McDonaldAward.

-Both awards will be presented at the PTDA 2023 Industry Summit in Amelia Island, Florida, in October.
+Both awards will be presented at the PTDA 2023 Industry Summit in Amelia Island, Fla. in October.

 The PTDA Foundation, whose work is funded solely by donations, was founded in 1982.
-Its core purpose is to champion education, outreach, and research initiatives relevant to the PT/MC industry that enhance the knowledge and/or professionalism and productivity of industry stakeholders.
+Its core purpose is to champion education, outreach, and research initiatives relevant to the PT/MC industry that enhance the knowledge and/or professionalism and productivity for industry stakeholders.
 PTDA Foundation is a not-for-profit, tax-exempt 501(c)(3) corporation; contributions are tax-deductible to the full amount allowed by law.
-For more information, visit ptda.org/Foundation.